timofeymukha/libWallModelledLES/README.md

 The contents of the files in each folder is briefly described below.
 Most classes are implemented in a pair of files with the same name ending with .C and .H, as is customary in C++.
-Each such pair is treated as one item in the list below, without providing the file extention.
+Each such pair is treated as one item in the list below, without providing the file extension.

 - eddyViscosities
-    * Duprat/DupratEddyViscosity Class for eddy viscosity based on (Duprat et al, Physics of Fluids, 2011)
+    * Duprat/DupratEddyViscosity Class for eddy viscosity based on (Duprat et al, Physics of Fluids, 2011).
-    * EddyViscosity/EddyViscosity Base abstract calss for eddy viscosity models used by ODE wall models.
+    * EddyViscosity/EddyViscosity Base abstract class for eddy viscosity models used by ODE wall models.
-    * JohnsonKing/JohnsonKingEddyViscosity Class for eddy visocosity based on the mixing length model with vanDriest damping (van Driest, Journal of the Aeronautical Sciences, 1956)
+    * JohnsonKing/JohnsonKingEddyViscosity Class for eddy viscosity based on the mixing length model with vanDriest damping (van Driest, Journal of the Aeronautical Sciences, 1956).

 - lawsOfTheWall
-    * IntegratedReichardtLawOfTheWall/IntegratedReichardtLawOfTheWall Class for the integrated formulation of the algebraic model based on Reichardts' law.
-(Reichardt, Zeitschrift für Angewandte Mathematik und Mechanik, 1951)
+    * IntegratedReichardtLawOfTheWall/IntegratedReichardtLawOfTheWall Class for the integrated formulation of Reichardt's law, (Reichardt, Zeit. für Ang.
+Math. und Mech., 1951).
-    * IntegratedWernerWengleLawOfTheWall/IntegratedWernerWengleLawOfTheWall
+    * IntegratedWernerWengleLawOfTheWall/IntegratedWernerWengleLawOfTheWall Class for the integrated formulation of the law of Werner and Wengle, (Werner & Wengle, Turb.
+Shear Flows 8, 1991).
-    * LawOfTheWall/LawOfTheWall
+    * LawOfTheWall/LawOfTheWall Base abstract class for laws of the wall.
-    * ReichardLawOfTheWall/ReichardLawOfTheWall
-	* SpaldingLawOfTheWall/SpaldingLawOfTheWall
-	* WernerWengleLawOfTheWall/WernerWengleLawOfTheWall
+    * ReichardLawOfTheWall/ReichardLawOfTheWall Class for Reichardt's law of the wall, (Reichardt, Zeit. für Ang.
+Math. und Mech., 1951).
+	* SpaldingLawOfTheWall/SpaldingLawOfTheWall Class for Spalding's law of the wall, (Spalding, J. of Applied Mechanics, 1961).
+	* WernerWengleLawOfTheWall/WernerWengleLawOfTheWall Class for Werner and Wengle's law of the wall, (Werner & Wengle, Turb.
+Shear Flows 8, 1991).
 - Make
-    * files
-	* options
+    * files File used by wmake to determine what source files to compile.
+	* options File used by wmkae to determine what libraries and headers to include at compilation.
 - rootFinding
-    * BisectionRootFinder/BisectionRootFinder
+    * BisectionRootFinder/BisectionRootFinder Class for a root finder implementing the bisection method.
-	* NewtonRootFinder/NewtonRootFinder
+	* NewtonRootFinder/NewtonRootFinder Class for a root finder implementing Newton's method.
-	* RootFinder/RootFinder
+	* RootFinder/RootFinder Base abstract class for root finders.
 - samplers
-	* SampledField/SampledField
+	* SampledField/SampledField Base abstract class for a field to be sampled by the wall models.
-	* SampledField/SampledPGradField
+	* SampledField/SampledPGradField Class for sampling the pressure gradient
-	* SampledField/SampledVelocityField
+	* SampledField/SampledVelocityField Class for sampling the velocity
-	* SampledField/SampledWallGradUField
+	* SampledField/SampledWallGradUField Class for sampling the wall-normal gradient of velocity.
 	* Sampler/Sampler
 - sgsModels
-	* makeSGSModel.C
+	* makeSGSModel.C Helper file to create a new turbulence model
-	* NoModel
+	* NoModel Class for an SGS model with zero SGS viscosity in the internal field.
 - tests
 - wallModels
-    * EquilibriumODEWallModelFvPatchScalarField
-    * KnownWallShearStressWallModelFvPatchScalarField
-    * LOTWWallModelFvPatchScalarField
+    * EquilibriumODEWallModelFvPatchScalarField Class for the ODE-based wall model with a zero source term.
+    * KnownWallShearStressWallModelFvPatchScalarField Class for wall model that reads a-priori known wall shear stress from disk.
+    * LOTWWallModelFvPatchScalarField Class for algebraic (law of the wall based) wall models.
-    * ODEWallModelFvPatchScalarField
+    * ODEWallModelFvPatchScalarField Base class for ODE-based wall models.
-    * PGradODEWallModelFvPatchScalarField
+    * PGradODEWallModelFvPatchScalarField Class for ODE-based wall model with a source term equal to the pressure gradient.
-    * wallModelFvPatchScalarField
+    * wallModelFvPatchScalarField Base abstract class for wall models.

-## Disclaimer ##

-This offering is not approved or endorsed by OpenCFD Limited, producer and distributor of the OpenFOAM software via www.openfoam.com, and owner of the OPENFOAM®  and OpenCFD® trade marks.